 Q: What items in a broth make it sweet?
 Which bitter?

 A: Carrots, garlic and parsnips add sweetness the broth.
 Parsley and celery are more bitter.
+Over-simmered herbs and spices make it bitter.
 Failure is also bitter, but not if you ask the dogs after they’ve enjoyed your failed experiment.

 Q: Is reducing broth different than just simmering?